quicwg/qlog/draft-marx-qlog-main-schema.md

 # Tooling requirements

 Tools MUST indicate which qlog version(s) they support.
-Additionally, they SHOULD indicate exactly which values for the CATEGORY, EVENT_TYPE and TRIGGER fields they look for to execute their logic.
+Additionally, they SHOULD indicate exactly which values for the category, event and trigger fields they look for to execute their logic.
 Tools SHOULD perform a (high-level) check if an input qlog file adheres to the expected qlog schema.
 If a tool determines a qlog file does not contain enough supported information to correctly execute the tool's